vdud/code-of-design/posts/what-is-svelte-and-how-to-get-started-with-sveltekit/what-is-svelte-and-how-to-get-started-with-sveltekit.md

 cd my-sveltekit-app
 ```

-3. Install dependencies: Run the following command to install the necessary dependencies for your SvelteKit project:
+### Install dependencies Run the following command to install the necessary dependencies for your SvelteKit project:

 ```
 npm install
 ```

-4. Start the development server: Run the following command to start the SvelteKit development server:
+### Start the development server

+Run the following command to start the SvelteKit development server:

 ```
 npm run dev